Tesco boss forgoes bonus after poor UK results

-LONDON Tesco boss Philip Clarke has passed up an annual bonus of about 372,000 pounds ($588,000) after the retailer's poor performance in its main British market, heading off a potential outcry by investors increasingly critical of executive pay.
+LONDON Tesco boss Philip Clarke has decided not to take an annual bonus of about 372,000 pounds ($588,000) after the retailer's poor performance in its main British market, heading off a potential outcry by investors increasingly critical of executive pay.

-The chief executive was paid a basic salary of over 1 million pounds last year and was awarded share options worth 2.7 million pounds during his first year on the job, according to the company's annual report.

 The world's third-biggest retailer, which issued a shock profit warning in January, also said on Tuesday its top 5,000 managers would receive a reduced annual bonus representing 16.9 percent of their maximum entitlement.